digitalcolony/sql-server-outer-join-date-range/README.md

 SELECT C.CompanyName, COUNT(R.OrderID) AS OrderCount
 FROM Customers C
 LEFT OUTER JOIN Orders R ON C.customerID = R.customerID
 GROUP BY C.CompanyName
 ORDER BY COUNT(R.OrderID) DESC
-Orders by Day of the Week for July 1996
 ```

 The first OUTER JOIN was straight-forward.
 But what if the entity you need to perform an OUTER JOIN upon doesn’t exist in the database?
 One such entity that comes to mind is date.
 Let’s suppose the sales manager is trying to determine which day she is going to paint the office based upon the day of the week with historically the least amount of orders.
 The least amount could be zero, so we need to perform an OUTER JOIN.